pachadotdev/freedomhouse/docs/docs/reference.md

     Micronesia, Serbia and Montenegro, and Yugoslavia do not have unambiguous matches and appear as 'NA'.

 -   `iso3c`: ISO 3-character country code.
-Czechoslovakia, Kosovo,
-    Micronesia, Serbia and Montenegro, and Yugoslavia do not have unambiguous matches and appear as 'NA'.
+Same criteria for 'NA' as in `iso2c`.

 -   `continent`: Continent name.